Moby Arena: Uses

 The arena is home to the Colorado State University Rams basketball and volleyball teams.
 In 1967, it hosted two first-round games for the West and Midwest regions, for that year's men's basketball tournament.
 It also hosted the 1992 Western Athletic Conference men's basketball tournament.

 Moby Arena also hosts concerts.
 The Rolling Stones played the first show of their 1969 tour at the arena.
 Other artists to have played there are Frank Zappa, Big Head Todd and the Monsters, Steve Miller Band, O.A.R., Dave Matthews Band, The Fray, Blind Melon, Gov't Mule, Ludacris, Lupe Fiasco, Three 6 Mafia, Guess Who, Beach Boys, Emerson, Lake and Palmer, Doobie Brothers, Chicago, Jerry Jeff Walker, Van Halen, and Willie Nelson and Tanya Tucker.

 Parts of the 1977 film One on One were filmed in Moby Arena.

 Campus Crusade for Christ hosts its U.S. staff conference every other year at CSU; main sessions are held inside Moby Arena.

+The Philadelphia 76ers of the National Basketball Association held part of their 2023 training camp at Moby Arena before the 2023-24 NBA season from October 3 to October 6.